Jambey Tashi

 Jambey Tashi (c.
 1978 – 2 November 2022) was an Indian politician of the Bharatiya Janata Party in Arunachal Pradesh, serving as the MLA of 1-Lumla constituency.
 He was also a Member of National Minority Morcha, BJP.
 Tashi had previously been a member of the Indian National Congress and People's Party of Arunachal.
+He was the brother of the current Chief Minister of Arunachal Pradesh Pema Khandu.